joaks1/PyMsBayes/doc/source/tutorials/background.rst

    :alt: divergence model 211

-   A cartoon showing population-pair 1 assigned to divergence-time parameter 2, and population pairs 2 and 3 assigned to divergence-time parameter 1.
+   A cartoon showing population-pair 1 assigned to divergence-time parameter 2, and population-pairs 2 and 3 assigned to divergence-time parameter 1.

-We can also assign population pair 2 to divergence-time parameter 2 to get divergence model :math:`\divModel{3} = 121`, as shown in the divergence_model_121_ figure.
+We can also assign population-pair 2 to divergence-time parameter 2 to get divergence model :math:`\divModel{3} = 121`, as shown in the divergence_model_121_ figure.